Big Brother 16 (American season): Summary

-Following Devin's eviction, on Day 28, the HouseGuests were paired (Amber and Zach, Victoria and Christine, Caleb and Nicole, Cody and Frankie, Donny and Hayden and Brittany and Jocasta) for the Deviled Eggs HoH competition.
+Following Devin's eviction, on Day 28, the HouseGuests were paired (Amber and Zach, Victoria and Christine, Caleb and Nicole, Cody and Frankie, Donny and Hayden, and Brittany and Jocasta) for the Deviled Eggs HoH competition.
 The goal was for the duos to maneuver an egg through chicken wire while passing it back and forth between partners.
 The first pair to collect 12 eggs was the winner.
-After a close race, Cody and Frankie edged out Brittany and Jocasta to win Head of Household.
-After the HOH competition, it became clear to Derrick, Cody, Christine, Frankie, and Zach that the Bomb Squad is about to blow up, and with the tension between Caleb and Amber, they decided to start a new alliance called "The Detonators."
+Cody and Frankie edged out Brittany and Jocasta to win Head of Household.
+After the HOH competition, it became clear to Derrick, Cody, Christine, Frankie, and Zach that the Bomb Squad was about to blow up, and with the tension between Caleb and Amber, they decided to start a new alliance called "The Detonators."
 The main goal for this week was to get Brittany evicted.
-On Day 29, Frankie nominated Amber and Jocasta and Cody nominated Brittany and Victoria for eviction.
-Before the BOTB, Amber talked to Christine about working with her and Nicole to get the guys out of the house, but little does Amber know is that Christine's true loyalty is the Detonators and then a few days later, Christine ratted Amber out about her plan and it was official that next week, they were going to backdoor Amber if one of the Detonators win HOH.
+On Day 29, Frankie nominated Amber and Jocasta, and Cody nominated Brittany and Victoria for eviction.
+Before the BOTB, Amber talked to Christine about working with her and Nicole to get the guys out of the house, but little did Amber know that Christine's true loyalty was the Detonators.
+Christine ratted Amber out, and it was official that next week, they were going to backdoor Amber if one of the Detonators won HOH.
 The nominees then played in the Knight Moves Battle of the Block competition.
 All four women started in a different corner of a giant chess board.
 They then alternated moving like a knight in chess.
-When a space was landed on, the space was out of play and could not be landed on again.
+When a space was landed on, the space could not be landed on again.
 After Jocasta was eliminated, Amber beat Brittany and Victoria and won the Battle of the Block for her and Jocasta, took themselves off the block, guaranteed themselves safety for the week, dethroned Frankie, and left Brittany and Victoria on the block with Cody as the sole HoH for the week.
-On Day 30, Cody, Brittany and Victoria, along with Caleb, Nicole and Zach, competed in the BB Cup POV competition.
+On Day 30, Cody, Brittany and Victoria, along with Caleb, Nicole, and Zach, competed in the BB Cup POV competition.
 Each round, every player controlled a robotic leg in order to kick a soccer ball into a sectioned, numbered soccer net.
 After everyone had kicked, the person with the lowest score was eliminated and claimed a prize.
 People eliminated in later rounds could either keep their prize or trade for an already revealed prize.
-In the end, Cody got penalty kicks to the butt, Brittany had to score 2,400 soccer goals in 24 hours, Caleb won $5,000, Zach claimed a Germany vacation, Nicole was forced to wear a Germitard for a week and Victoria won the POV.
+Cody got penalty kicks to the butt, Brittany had to score 2,400 soccer goals in 24 hours, Caleb won $5,000, Zach claimed a Germany vacation, Nicole was forced to wear a Germitard for a week, and Victoria won the POV.
 When Caleb took the $5,000 over the Veto, Cody seriously considered putting him up as a replacement nominee.
-But after Frankie told Derrick about this, he talked to Cody that it was a very bad game move and Derrick told Cody that his best option is to put up Donny as a pawn.
-On Day 33, Victoria used the Veto on herself and Cody named Donny as the replacement nominee.
-On Day 35, Brittany was evicted by a unanimous 10–0 vote.
+But after Frankie told Derrick about this, he told Cody that it was a very bad game move and Derrick told Cody that his best option is to put up Donny as a pawn.
+On Day 33, Victoria used the Veto on herself. and Cody named Donny as the replacement nominee.
+On Day 35, Brittany was evicted by a 10–0 vote.